-Instructional strategies for students who are academically high achieving:
+• Instructional strategies for students who are academically high achieving:

-Students who are academically high achieving are those who are working independently at a minimum of one grade level above grade-level standards.
+0 Students who are academically high achieving are those who are working independently at a minimum of one grade level above grade-level standards.
 SVA believes that differentiation is the key to success with high achieving students.
 With this in mind, SVA teachers differentiate content, process, and expected product according to students' academic level and learning profile.
-High achieving students are provided with opportunities such as the next grade level's coursework, high-interest access to advanced personalized learning through iReady and Kahn Academy, and leadership opportunities like peer buddies, Playworks Coaches, Culture Keepers, yearbook, student announcements, or event planning opportunities.
-Students are encouraged to take on leadership roles and deep involvement in helping to design and plan these opportunities.
-Some additional enrichment activities available during the school day include: weekly garden education, daily collaborative movement program, weekly reading buddies, weekly library visits with read alouds and more.
+High achieving students are provided with opportunities such as the next grade level's coursework, high-interest access to advanced personalized learning through iReady, and Project Based LearningKahn Academy, and leadership opportunities such as like Student Leadership Clubpeer buddies, Playworks Coaches, SchoolCulture Keepers, yearbook, student announcements, and/oror event planning opportunities.
+Students are encouraged to take on co- leadership roles and deep involvement in helping to design and plan their schoolthese opportunities.
+Some additional enrichment activities available during the school day include: weekly garden education, daily collaborative movement program, weekly reading buddies, weekly library visits with librarian read alouds and more.

-• Instructional strategies for students who are in special education:
+Instructional strategies for students who are in special education:

 - SVA provides a program that serves the needs of students with disabilities by complying with applicable state and federal laws and regulations prohibiting discrimination against, and requiring a free appropriate public education be provided to, children with disabilities.
-SVA is committed to meeting the needs of students with exceptional needs, their parents, and the staff members who work with the students with disabilities enrolled in our programs.
+SVA is committed to meeting the needs of students with exceptional needs, their familiesparents, and the staff members who work with the students with disabilities enrolled in our programs.
 Policies, procedures, and guidelines are in place to ensure that students being referred for and/or enrolled in special education program services receive a free appropriate public education, in the least restrictive environment.
 SVA is committed to offering the full continuum of educational options to students with disabilities in the least restrictive environment that allows them to make progress in accordance with their unique circumstances.
 SVA has the responsibility to identify, refer, and work cooperatively in locating students who have or may have exceptional needs that qualify them to receive special education services. - SVA complies with all applicable state and federal laws in serving students with disabilities, including, but not limited to, Section 504 of the Rehabilitation Act ("Section 504"), the Americans with Disabilities Act ("ADA") and the Individuals with Disabilities Education Improvement Act ("IDEA").
-SVA participates as a local educational agency ("LEA") in a special education local plan area ("SELPA") approved by the State Board of Education in accordance with Education Code Section 47641(a) and will receive state and federal revenues directly, in accordance with the SELPA's allocation plan. - In 2022-23, Shanel Valley Academy had 14 students receiving services by the end of year.
+SVA participates as a local educational agency ("LEA") in a special education local plan area ("SELPA") approved by the State Board of Education in accordance with Education Code Section 47641(a) and will receive state and federal revenues directly, in accordance with the SELPA's allocation plan. - In 2023-242-23, Shanel Valley Academy had 21 students receiving academic services and speech services by the end of year.
 Our model for providing services to students with special needs includes push-in, unless it is deemed inappropriate, like in the case of 1:1 speech therapy.
 Speech services were contracted and provided by a 3rd party called TinyEye.
-SVA worked closely with MCOE to support professional development of the Special Education staff, and to support access to available services.
+SVA partnered with Mendocino Office of Education as well as Mendocino County SELPA-worked closely with MCOE to support professional development of the Special Education staff, and to support access to available services.

-• Instructional strategies for limited English proficient students:
+Instructional strategies for limited English proficient students: